althonos/pyhmmer/docs/performance.rst

 Background
 ----------

-Benchmarks of pyHMMER conducted against the ``hmmsearch`` and ``hmmscan`` binaries suggest that running a domain search pipeline takes about the same time in single-threaded mode, and are faster when the right number of CPUs is used.
+Benchmarks of PyHMMER conducted against the ``hmmsearch`` and ``hmmscan`` binaries suggest that running a domain search pipeline takes about the same time in single-threaded mode, and are faster when the right number of CPUs is used.

-This comes from several changes in the implementation of the search pipeline with the pyHMMER API compared to the original HMMER C code, both of which have absolutely no effect on the final result.
+This comes from several changes in the implementation of the search pipeline with the PyHMMER API compared to the original HMMER C code, both of which have absolutely no effect on the final result.

 Parallelisation strategy
 ------------------------

-Both pyHMMER and HMMER support searching / scanning several targets with several queries in parallel using multithreading.
-However, benchmarks suggest that pyHMMER takes a greater advantage of the number of available CPUs.
+Both PyHMMER and HMMER support searching / scanning several targets with several queries in parallel using multithreading.
+However, benchmarks suggest that PyHMMER takes a greater advantage of the number of available CPUs.

 Querying modes
 ^^^^^^^^^^^^^^